 Both films were over 1 hour 20 minutes long and received a great response from the audience.

-Between both Feature Films, were the short 1-5 minute films.
+Screening between both Feature Films, were the short 1-5 minute films.

 - Photo Credit: Art Essence Photography.
 Ross Perkins and Kimberley Hart of Mad House awarded Best Feature Film, shot with an iPhone.